finegrain-ai/refiners/docs/guides/adapting_sdxl/index.md

 # Adapting Stable Diffusion XL

-Stable Diffusion XL (SDXL) is a very popular text-to-image open source foundational model.
-This guide will show you how to boost its capabilities without the need for tedious prompt engineering with Refiners using iconic adapters the framework supports out-of-the-box.
+Stable Diffusion XL (SDXL) is a very popular text-to-image open source foundation model.
+This guide will show you how to boost its capabilities with Refiners, using iconic adapters the framework supports out-of-the-box, i.e. without the need for tedious prompt engineering.
 We'll follow a step by step approach, progressively increasing the number of adapters involved to showcase how simple adapter composition is using Refiners.
 Our use case will be the generation of an image with "a futuristic castle surrounded by a forest, mountains in the background".

 ## Prerequisites

+Make sure Refiners is installed in your local environment - see [Getting started](/getting-started/recommended/) - and you have access to a decent GPU.

 !!! warning
-    You need to have access to a GPU to run this guide's code snippets (the examples use CUDA), with minimum 24GB VRAM.
+    As the examples in this guide's code snippets use CUDA, a minimum of 24GB VRAM is needed.

-First, make sure Refiners is installed in your local environment - see [Getting started](/getting-started/recommended/).

-Before diving into adapters, let's see establish a baseline by simply prompting SDXL with Refiners.
+Before diving into the adapters themselves, let's establish a baseline by simply prompting SDXL with Refiners.

 !!! note "Reminder"
     A StableDiffusion model is composed of three modules: